aayanrahman/Wat-Find/README.md

 6. Polish UI: Bottom tabs for mobile users sidebars for pc users
 7. deploy on vercel
 8. add rewards fields to gamify the expereience (like honor in red dead redemption more honor = more trustabale)

+Also need to ensure the email verification is working only those verified can check around and post